Sunday, March 26, 2017

 Zip – 2.75 out of 3 mugs

-This has great zip with a unique blend of spices and a strong earthy taste.
-Near perfect yet the sodium is high and notable.
+This has great zip, a unique blend of spices, and a strong earthy taste.
+It's near perfect, yet the sodium is high and notable.

 Post Consumption Impression – 2.5 out of 3 mugs

-I liked the brew, yet a little heavy on the sodium.
-May be why I felt thirsty after enjoying the brew?
+I liked the brew, but it was a little heavy on sodium.
+That may be why I felt thirsty after enjoying it.

 Would I recommend this at 8.75 out of 12 mugs?

 The score is deceiving.
 The head brings this down.
-It is in ranked 7th out of 77 brews based on taste only.
-I would suggest you give it a try, unless you do not like the earthy tones in your beverage.
+Based on taste only, it is ranked 7th out of 77 brews.
+I suggest you try it unless you do not like the earthy tones in your beverage.

 OTHER REVIEWS